mikolajroszak/qsp-protocol-node/doc/node-operator.md

 If you already have an Infura API token that you are using elsewhere, we recommend that you create a new token specifically for the node.

 1. Visit https://infura.io
-1. Login or Create an account
+1. Login or sign up for an account
 1. Create new project
     ![](node-operator/INFURA-01-CreateProject.png)

 1. Enter project name (we entered "qsp protocol node" as an example)
     ![](node-operator/INFURA-02-ProjectName.png)
-1. After creation of the project, you can see it on the dashboard
+1. After creating the project, you can see it on the dashboard
     ![](node-operator/INFURA-03-ProjectOnFirstPage.png)

 1. Click `VIEW PROJECT`